shiv669/veritas/README.md

 - 100K+ token context windows through LongLoRA + positional interpolation
 - RAG (Retrieval-Augmented Generation) system for citation-backed reasoning

----

-## 🎉 Release Notes - Version 1.0
-We are excited to announce the release of Veritas 1.0, which includes:
-- Full RAG system implementation for citation-backed responses
-- Support for Mistral 2 7B model architecture
-- Enhanced retrieval capabilities for scientific literature
-- Improved chunking and indexing for better information retrieval

----

 ## Features

 ### Core Capabilities